starship/starship/README.md

   - `+` — added files
   - `»` — renamed files
   - `✘` — deleted files
-- Execution time of the last command if it exceeds the set threshold.
+- Execution time of the last command if it exceeds the set threshold
-- Indicator for jobs in the background (`✦`).
+- Indicator for jobs in the background (`✦`)

 ## 🚀 Installation